 Observations of students during this unit can be used to inform judgments in relation to the Learning Progression Frameworks.
 Click for tables of guidelines.

-The learning opportunities in this unit can be differentiated by varying the scaffolding provided or simplifying the learning tasks to make the learning opportunities accessible to a range of learners.
+The learning opportunities in this unit can be differentiated by varying the scaffolding provided or simplifying the learning tasks.
+As a result, learning opportunities can be made accessible to a range of learners.
 Ways to support students include:

 The context for this unit can be adapted to suit the interests and experiences of your students.
 While the focus is on identifying combinations, the tasks can be made more engaging by providing sets of items that connect to the everyday experiences of your students.
 For example: